JRB Target Date Fund Options

 Key Target Date Concepts

 • Target Date.
 Target Date Funds are designed to grow assets with a targeted retirement date in mind.
-TDFs generally invest in mutual funds rather than the stocks of individual companies.
-Over time, fund managers rebalance assets to align with participants’ time horizon to retirement.
+TDFs generally employ a fund of funds investment strategy rather than purchasing the stocks of individual companies.
+Over time, TDF managers rebalance assets to align with participants’ time horizon to retirement.
 In other words, the investment objective of a TDF typically moves from a focus on growth in the early years to a focus on capital preservation and income as the target date approaches.
-You would choose the TDF with the target date closest to the year you plan to retire.
+You select the TDF with the target date closest to the year you plan to retire.

 • The Challenge of Insufficient Savings.
 Reaching the target date does not mean you’ve saved enough to meet your goal.
 Whether or not you meet your retirement savings goal depends on when you started to invest, how much you contributed and other sources of retirement income you may have.
 Please contact the JRB to see if you are on track for retirement.
 Or, for an estimate of your progress, see this article.

-The Fidelity Freedom Funds offer target date options in 5-year increments from 2010 through 2065 as well as an Income Fund option.
+The Fidelity Freedom Commingled Pool is a family of Collective Investment Trusts (CITs) that offer target date options in 5-year increments from 2010 through 2065 as well as an Income Fund option for those in retirement.

 • Investment Objective.
-The investment objective for all Fidelity Freedom Funds is broadly similar – to seek high total return until its target retirement date.
+The investment objective for all Fidelity Freedom Commingled Pool options are broadly similar – to seek high total return until its target retirement date.

 • Strategy.
 Each TDF is designed for investors who anticipate retiring in or within a few years of the fund’s target retirement year.
-Each FFF invests in a combination of Fidelity mutual funds: domestic (U.S.) equity funds, international equity funds, bond funds and short-term funds.
+Each Fidelity Freedom Commingled Pool invests in a range of Fidelity CITs: domestic (U.S.) equity funds, international equity funds, bond funds and short-term funds.

 • Through Retirement.
 The asset allocation adjusts over time until it reaches an allocation of approximately 20% equities and 80% bonds and cash about 20 years after the target date.

-• How Fidelity Freedom Funds Allocate the Mix of Investments
+How Fidelity Freedom Commingled Pool investment options Allocate the Mix of Investments

 Younger investors have a long time horizon.
 They can benefit from the growth potential of equities and other long-term assets when building their retirement savings.
 These are key saving years; it’s important to start early to take maximum advantage of compounding.